mvolkmann/blog/src/rust.md

 ### Strings

-Strings are collections of UTF-8 encoded characters.
+Strings are collections of UTF-8 encoded characters stored as a `Vec` of `u8` byte values.
 Literal values are surrounded by double quotes.
 Strings are more difficult to work with in Rust than in other languages.
 Rust trades simplicity here for better